crypt0rr/kb/content/tools/framework/impacket/ntlmrelayx-py/index.md

   --no-validate-privs   Do not attempt to enumerate privileges, assume permissions are granted to escalate a user via ACL attacks
   --escalate-user ESCALATE_USER
-                        Escalate privileges of this user instead of creating a new one --add-computer [COMPUTERNAME [PASSWORD ...]]
-                        Attempt to add a new computer account --delegate-access     Delegate access on relayed computer account to the specified account --sid                 Use a SID to delegate access rather than an account name --dump-laps           Attempt to dump any LAPS passwords readable by the user
+                        Escalate privileges of this user instead of creating a new one --delegate-access     Delegate access on relayed computer account to the specified account --sid                 Use a SID to delegate access rather than an account name --dump-laps           Attempt to dump any LAPS passwords readable by the user